isaacreign97/Battleship/README.md

 ```

 The resulting `montage.mp4` will contain a simple crossfaded sequence of your gameplay videos with captions showing the version number.

+## Browser Montage

+Alternatively, open `montage.html` in any modern browser.
+It attempts to play the
+same `battleship_v1.mp4` … `battleship_final.mp4` clips from the `videos/`
+directory.
+Clips that are missing are skipped automatically.
+Each segment is
+displayed with a short caption and a fade transition between videos.